jvanlier/jvanlier.github.io/_posts/2020-05-01-evaluation-keplergl-covid-19-data.md

 The timeline feature is activated here.
 While it looks good, I am already facing some significant usability issues:

-- Kepler.gl silently aggregates data.
-It does not work very well with daily data that's _already_ aggregated.
+- Kepler.gl does not work very well with data that's already aggregated per coordinate and per time interval.
 If, for example, the time range is 2 days, 2 circles will be drawn on top of each other.
 - Hence, I want the time range to be exactly 1 day.
 This isn't doable in the GUI, but we can edit the JSON file manually (see `timeRange`, fill in Unix timestamps such that the initial time is from 00:00:00 to 23:59:59 on the same day).
 - But now, with the time range indicator being exactly 1 day, it becomes too small to select.
 It's not possible anymore to navigate through the timeline by hand.
-I'm suck with using the play & pause buttons.
+I'm stuck with using the play & pause buttons.
 - The bottom graph doesn't show anything useful, even when setting the y-axis.

 Kepler.gl seems to have been built for unaggregated data that is generated at a random moment in time.
 Which isn't a complete surprise, since this exactly describes the nature of Uber rides!

+Ideally, I'd use daily *new* cases rather than cumulative.
+If only we could inform Kepler to aggregate (sum) circles on the exact same coordinates instead of drawing them on top of each other, this would be a fantastic way to easily identify areas with a lot of growth in a particular point in time.
+We wouldn't be stuck with a 1 day time range in that case.

 But, I have to admit, the playback feature is very nice: